praise-eze/evolution-contracts/README.md

 ### Project Background

-Evoulution is the personification of NFT, giving NFTs some human like attritubes in a gamified way.
+Evolution is the personification of NFT, giving NFTs some human like attritubes in a gamified way.

 The current setup gamified NFT contains NFT with properties, this particular types treat NFT like animals that are been cared for.